 Form 8275, Disclosure Statement.
-Form 8275 is used by taxpayers and income tax preparers to disclose items or positions, except those contrary to a regulation (see Form 8275-R, below), that are not otherwise adequately disclosed on a tax return.
+Taxpayers and income tax return preparers file Form 8275 to disclose items or positions, except those contrary to a regulation (see Form 8275-R below), that are not otherwise adequately disclosed on a tax return.
 The disclosure is made to avoid parts of the accuracy-related penalty imposed for disregard of rules or substantial understatement of tax.
-Form 8275 is also used for disclosures relating to preparer penalties for understatement due to unrealistic positions or for willful or reckless conduct.
+Form 8275 is also used for disclosures relating to preparer penalties for understatement due to unrealistic positions or disregard of rules.